The collections of the National Jazz Archive are comprehensive and ever-expanding, and provide a unique resource for jazz researchers and enthusiasts.

 We also have a huge range of rare newsletters and specialist magazines stored at the Archive in Loughton.
 Copies of many foreign language journals are also available to view at the archive maintained by our partner Birmingham City University.

-Thanks to the Heritage Lottery Fund grant that we received in 2011, we have scanned and digitised 30 journals and magazines, most of which are fully accessible on this website in both fully searchable pdf and OCR-text format.
+Thanks to the Heritage Lottery Fund grant that we received in 2011, we have scanned and digitised 30 sets of journals and magazines, most of which are fully accessible on this website in both fully searchable pdf and OCR-text format.

-These include long-running titles such as Jazz News, Crescendo, Jazz UK and Storyville, and also rare, short-lived titles such as Swing Music (1935–6) and Jazz Illustrated (1949–50).
+These journals include long-running titles such as Jazz News, Crescendo, Jazz UK and Storyville, and also rare, short-lived titles such as Swing Music (1935–6) and Jazz Illustrated (1949–50).
 Other titles can be accessed in printed form or online in the Archive.

 Concert programmes and posters